 And, that is true for social media, too.

-People will continue following and engaging with the brands that made them laugh, that they learned from – and most of all – that they connected with.
+People will continue following and engaging with the brands that made them laugh.
+The brands they learned from – and most of all – the ones they connected with.
 If what you’re creating doesn’t do those things, your social media marketing strategy will look more like a virtual bulletin board – and that, friends, is what we call anti “social.”